 This week, after our phonics test there has been a new RWI group created.
 We now have a Blue Group instead of our comet group Also, some children have moved from the comets group (the new blue group) to Grey Group which is fantastic.
 In Star Group we are still working on the Greek myth Daedalus and Icarus.

+As part of our Space Topic, we have been exploring how robots are used to help astronauts in Space.
 We have been using Sheffield Uni's MakEY Robots box to explore algorithms and trying to find out why Robots can be useful and how we can control them.
 We had 6 jobs to do.

 Thank You for taking the time to read our blog.